christianwgd/django-bootstrap-icons/README.md

 ## Installing

 `django-bootstrap-icons` can be found on pypi.
-Run `pip install django-bootstrap-icons` to install the package on your machine.
+Run `pip install django-bootstrap-icons` to install the package on your machine or in your virtual environment.

 ## Getting Started

 Using django-bootstrap-icons is easy.
-First, install the `django_bootstrap_icons` Django app in your settings file.
+First, add the `django_bootstrap_icons` Django app in your settings file.

 ```